 What happens after treatment for chronic myelomonocytic leukemia?

 Even if you have stopped treatment for your CMML, it is still very important to keep all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and order blood tests.
+During these visits, your doctors will ask about symptoms, physically examine you, and order blood tests.
 They will continue to watch for signs of infection and progression to leukemia, as well as for short-term and long-term side effects for treatment.
 This is the time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.

 Almost any cancer treatment can have side effects.
 Some may last for a few weeks or months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

 It is also important to keep your medical insurance.
 With a chronic disease like CMML, your treatment may never really be over.
 You will not want to have to worry about paying for it.
 Many people have been bankrupted by medical costs.